Max Verstappen hit by grid penalty at Brazil Grand Prix in boost for Lando Norris

 Red Bull put a new engine in his car ahead of the race in Sao Paulo and left the garage early in practice on Friday.

-The Dutch driver will hope to see results in Friday’s sprint qualifying ahead of the sprint race on Saturday.
+The Dutch driver will hope to see results from the change in Saturday’s sprint race, but in qualifying he finished only fourth - and will be hoping the new engine can aid him in Brazil’s main race on Sunday, where overtaking is more commonplace.

 It is the third penalty in two races for Verstappen after two 10-second penalties in Mexico due to separate incidents with title rival Lando Norris.